mikestratakis/RACOD-Net/README.md

 For camouflaged ovject detection we provide our best weights, setting new records over many evaluation metrics, from the following link:
 - :boom: Link coming soon :boom:

-After successfully downloading the weights place them inside the folder Produced_Weights/RACOD <br/>
+After successfully downloading the weights place them inside the folder Produced_Weights/RACOD/COD/ <br/>
-For polyp segmentation we added the files Train_Polyp and Evaluation_Polyp.
-The best weights will be soon provided.
-Feel free until then to explore the results.
+For polyp segmentation we added the files Train_Polyp and Evaluation_Polyp to train and evaluate over polyp datasets. <br/>
+The best weights for polyp segmentation will be soon provided.

 ## :fire: Results :fire: <a name="Results"></a>